Kevin--Wu/directx11-pratices/README.txt

-Here are some DirectX11 Demos for beginners.
+Here are some directX11 demos.